A logic for temporal conditionals and a solution to the Sea Battle Puzzle: Introduction

-The principle of absolute necessity of truth does not hold for future contingents.
-Assume that the admiral is able to do two things: $a$ and $b$.
+We argue that the principle of absolute necessity of truth does not hold.
+Assume that a fleet admiral is able to do two things: $a$ and $b$.
 Doing $a$ will cause a sea battle tomorrow but doing $b$ will not.
 He decides to do $a$.
-In this case, it sounds plausible to say that there will be a sea battle tomorrow.
-However, it is strange of saying that there will be a sea battle tomorrow no matter what the admiral will do in the absolute sense.
+In this case, it is plausible to say that there will be a sea battle tomorrow.
+But it is wrong to say that there will be a sea battle tomorrow no matter what the admiral will do in the absolute sense.

-We think that the principle of relative necessity of truth holds for future contingents.
-Assume that it is not necessary that $\phi$ will be the case.
-Then someone has a way to act to make $\phi$ not the case in the future without changing his decision.
-In this situation, it seems hard to say that $\phi$ will be the case.
-Therefore, if $\phi$ will be the case, it is necessary that $\phi$ will be the case.
+We think, however, that the principle of relative necessity of truth does hold.
+Let $\Delta$ be the class of all the choices for which the agent is open.
+Assume that it is not relatively necessary that $\phi$ will be the case.
+Then there is a $b$ in $\Delta$ such that doing $b$ will make $\phi$ false.
+In this situation, it is strange to say that $\phi$ will be the case, as the agent might do $b$.
+So if $\phi$ will be the case, it is relatively necessary that $\phi$ will be the case.

+The first premise of the Sea Battle Puzzle, ``\textit{either there will be a sea battle tomorrow or not}'', can be called \emph{the principle of excluded future middle}.
+We think that this principle is commonly accepted, at least in classical (non-intuitionistic) reasoning.
+So all the three premises of the puzzle hold if necessity is understood in the relative sense.

-The puzzle of sea battle disappears under the absolute sense of necessity because the principle of necessity of truth fails for future contingents.
-However, it is still puzzling under the relative sense of necessity.
-The principle of excluded future middle is quite intuitive.
-So all the three premises of the puzzle seem valid.
-But the conclusion is still problematic.
-Suppose that doing $a$ will cause a sea battle tomorrow but doing $b$ will not.
-Assume that the admiral has not made the decision to do $a$ or $b$.
-Then it is wrong to say that there will necessarily be a sea battle tomorrow.
-It is also wrong to say that there will necessarily not be a sea battle tomorrow.
+However, the conclusion of this puzzle is problematic for both senses of necessity.
+Again, suppose that doing $a$ will cause a sea battle tomorrow but doing $b$ will not.
+Assume that the admiral has not made the decision to do $a$ or $b$ yet.
+Then it is wrong to say that there will necessarily be a sea battle tomorrow, and also wrong to say that there will necessarily be no sea battle tomorrow.
 So the conclusion of the puzzle is false.
-How come we get a false conclusion from three valid premises by a sound inference?

-The soundness of reasoning by cases presupposes that the two conditionals in it are material implications.
-However, if the two conditionals are something else, then reasoning by cases might not be a sound argument.

-In linguistics, a different view on conditionals is common, that is, the restrictor view.
-The conditional \emph{if $\phi$ then $\psi$} is not a connective connecting two sentences.
-There is no such a connective in natural languages.
-Utterance of a sentence is always w.r.t. a specific discourse domain.
-The if-clause \emph{if $\phi$} is a device for restricting the domain.
-The conditional \emph{if $\phi$ then $\psi$} is true w.r.t. a domain if $\psi$ is true w.r.t. the resulted domain.
-Conditionals collapse to material implications when discourse domains are a singletons.
-This view can be found in various works including \cite{Lewis75}, \cite{Kratzer86} and \cite{Veltman96}.
-It can be tracked back to Ramsey Test in \cite{Ramsey29}.